Chapter 20. Endocrine System

 ○ Cushing’s Disease: Excessive cortisol secretion due to pituitary tumor

 ○ Low dose (2 mg) dexamethasone: No change in ACTH, no change in cortisol.
-Not normalized
+Not recovered

 ○ High dose (8 mg) dexamethasone: Decreased ACTH, decreased cortisol.
-Suppression of adrenal through alternative pathway leads to recovery.
+Negative feedback suppression of adrenal through alternative pathway leads to recovery.

 ○ Primary Adrenal Cushing’s Syndrome: Excessive cortisol secretion due to adrenal tumor

-○ Cortisol-secreting adrenal is not suppressed, so there is no recovery
+○ Cortisol-secreting adrenal is not suppressed, so there is no negative feedback recovery

 ○ Low dose (2 mg) dexamethasone: No change in ACTH, decreased cortisol.
-Not normalized
+Not recovered.

 ○ High dose (8 mg) dexamethasone: No change in ACTH, no change or decrease in cortisol.
-Strong negative feedback prevents recovery.
+Even strong negative feedback does not lead to recovery.

 ○ Ectopic ACTH Syndrome

 ○ Low dose (2 mg) dexamethasone: No change in ACTH, no change or increase in cortisol.
-Not normalized
+Not recovered.

 ○ High dose (8 mg) dexamethasone: No change in ACTH, no change or increase in cortisol.